teafr/TodoListWebApplication/README.md

 - [Database](./TodoListApp.Database) (Class Libarary)
 - [API Client](./TodoListApp.ApiClient) (Class Libarary)

 All custom services and ASP.NET services were used in project with help of DI container.
-So services were injected from constructor and were used as interfaces to follow dependency inversion.
+So services were injected from constructor to controllers and were used as interfaces to follow dependency inversion.
+Dependensice were added to service collection with help of extension methods in classes [ServiceCollectionExtension (API)](./TodoListApp.WebApi/Extensions/ServiceCollectionExtension.cs) and [ServiceCollectionExtension (APP)](./TodoListApp.WebApp/Extensions/ServiceCollectionExtension.cs)<br/><br/>

+In this project Serialog were used for logging to track user's actions in console.
+Serialog were configured to host of API and APP in extension method of the classes [HostExtension (API)](./TodoListApp.WebApp/Extensions/HostExtension.cs) and [HostExtension (APP)](./TodoListApp.WebApi/Extensions/HostExtension.cs).<br/><br/>

+Since in the project four layers, there are different models for all of them.
+So it was necessery to provide [ModelsExtension (API)](./TodoListApp.WebApi/Extensions/ModelsExtension.cs) and [ModelsExtension (APP)](./TodoListApp.WebApp/Extensions/ModelsExtension.cs) to easily and without dublication convert objects from one type to another.

-##### WEB Application (UI)
+#### WEB Application (UI)
 UI layer has three main Controllers:
 - [Account](./TodoListApp.WebApp/Controllers/AccountController.cs)
 - [TodoLists](./TodoListApp.WebApp/Controllers/TodoListsController.cs)